St. Joseph Notre Dame High School: Athletics

-The basketball program has also included two of the winningest and most revered California coaches of all-time in the late Frank LaPorte (735 wins) and current head coach Don Lippi (908 wins).
+The basketball program has also included two of the winningest and most revered California coaches of all-time in the late Frank LaPorte (735 wins) and Don Lippi (914 wins).
 Frank LaPorte is one of just two Northern California coaches to be named head coach of the McDonald's All-American game ('92), while Don Lippi has been the recipient of multiple regional and statewide honors.
-Lippi is also the all-time winningest high school coach in Northern California and currently ranks 4th in California state history.
+Lippi retired in 2023 as the all-time winningest high school coach in Northern California and currently ranks 4th in California state history.

-In men's tennis, St. Joseph Notre Dame won three BSAL Singles Championships in 2006, 2007, and 2008.
+In men's tennis, St. Joseph Notre Dame has won four individual BSAL Singles Championships, winning in 2001, 2006, 2007, and 2008.
 The men's volleyball team enjoyed similar success as they captured three successive BSAL titles from 2006 to 2008.
+The women's volleyball team has enjoyed recent success as they captured the NCS title in 2024.

-Recently, SJND's cross-country team has enjoyed great success as well.
-They were the state champions in their division in 2012 and 2013.
-In the 2011 season, the team won the BSAL breaking St. Mary's decade-long winning streak.
-They also won NCS Division V with a record-setting time by Gabe Arias-Sheridan.
-The team placed 3rd in the State meet with a 3rd-place finish by Nick Ratto.
-Later that year, Ratto fished 3rd statewide in the 800m race.
-Cooper Teare won the Division V State Championship cross country races in 2015 and 2016 with times of 15:07 and 14:58 respectively.
-Teare continued his success winning the California All-State 3200 in 2016 and the Indoor National Titles for the 5k and 1-Mile in 2017.
-On April 14, 2017, Cooper ran a 4:00.16 Mile.
-At the time, this was the 10th fastest mile by an American high schooler ever.
+SJND's cross-country team has enjoyed great success as well, earning back to back state championships in 2012 and 2013.
+During the 2011 season, the team won the BSAL title and in route to breaking St. Mary's (Berkeley) decade-long winning streak.
+The Pilots also won the NCS Division V title, with a record-setting time by Gabe Arias-Sheridan, and placed 3rd at State.
+Later that year, Nick Ratto also finished 3rd statewide in the 800m race.
+In 2015 and 2016, SJND was led by All-American runner, Cooper Teare, as the Pilots went on to win back to back Division V State Championships.
+Teare finished with leading times of 15:07 and 14:58 at State, respectively.
+Teare added to his individual accolades by winning the California All-State 3200 in 2016 and the Indoor National Titles for the 5k and 1-Mile in 2017.
+On April 14, 2017, Cooper ran a 4:00.16 mile race, which at that time, was the 10th fastest mile ever run by a male high-school student-athlete.
+Alumni who have gone on to compete at the NCAA Division 1 level include: Alexander Mason ('98 Fresno State); Ian Mason ('00 Fresno State); Neal Rodrigues ('06 Saint Louis University); Nicholas Ratto ('12 UC Davis); Kimberly Avalos ('13 Saint Mary's College); Louis Rodrigues ('13 Seattle University); Gabriel Arias-Sheridan ('14 Saint Mary's College); Michael Murphy ('15 University of Portland); Daniel Ratto ('16 Saint Mary's College); Kiera Marshal ('17 Washington); Cooper Teare ('17 Oregon).

 St. Joseph Notre Dame's mascot is the Pilot, in honor of the city's former Naval Air Station.